 Faculty field liaisons are included in the field education process to support both field instructors and students in achieving a successful field education experience.
 Faculty field liaisons play a variety of roles including mediation, monitoring, consultation, and advocacy.
 Specific services rendered depend upon the needs and capacities of the field instructor, the needs of individual students, and the opportunities or limitations of each agency.
 Faculty field liaisons also function as on-going "consultants" to the student, the field instructor, and the agency in the selection, planning, and implementation of learning experiences consistent with the Baccalaureate Social Work Program curriculum competencies, identified behaviors, objectives, and requirements.
+This includes ensuring student exposure to the five levels of generalist practice opportunities at each agency (individuals, families, groups, organizations, and communities).
 Faculty field liaisons are typically assigned 10 - 12 field placement students to oversee for an academic year and responsibilities include:

-- 1. Becoming familiar with the nature of the field experience within a particular agency. - 2.
+- Becoming familiar with the nature of the field experience within a particular agency. - 2.
 Maintaining ongoing communication with the agency; introducing self to field instructor (via email or phone call) by the 4th week of the semester. - 3.
 Conducting a minimum of two face-to-face visits with each student at their agency per academic year (1 per semester). - 4.
 Conducting 2-hour monthly Field Seminars, (mandatory for all field students), for a total of three per semester. - 5.
 Assisting in problem resolution as needed to ensure maximum learning for students (via site visits, phone/email contact, or campus meetings). - 6.
 Monitoring the level of supervision/instruction provided to students and the appropriateness of assignments and tasks. - 7.
 Monitoring student progress by reviewing time sheets, monthly reports, process recordings, and the Learning Agreement and Evaluation, via IPT, and addressing concerns with individual students based on submitted paperwork. - 8.
 Ensuring completion of required expectations including hours, field seminar attendance, and documentation of forms (time sheets, Learning Agreement and Evaluation, process recordings, etc.) by reviewing and signing via IPT on a monthly basis. - 9.
-Assigning, recording, and communicating grades to Office of Field Education at the end of each semester. - Documenting necessary actions and time frames to resolve issues and /or problems using the Field Education Student Improvement Plan form (see Appendix I). - 11.
+Assigning, recording, and communicating grades to Office of Field Education at the end of each semester. - 10.
+Documenting necessary actions and time frames to resolve issues and /or problems using the Field Education Student Improvement Plan form (see Appendix I). - 11.
 Contacting faculty regarding a student's class performance pertaining to field issues. - 12.
 Assisting with the integration of course work and field placement experiences. - 13.
 Evaluating field placement agencies and providing recommendations to the Office of Field Education.